frelon/suse-elemental/docs/image-build-and-customization.md

       rke2-ingress-nginx-controller   LoadBalancer   10.43.117.57   192.168.76.15   80:30594/TCP,443:32133/TCP   42m
       ```

-After a successful validation, we can conclude that the booted environment matches the customer's desired state.
+After a successful validation, we can conclude that the booted environment matches the user's desired state.